OfficerMills/om-lighter/README.md

 }
 ```

-Ensure you also add an image named `zippo_lighter.png` to your inventory UI's image folder.
+Ensure you also add the image from the IMAGES folder `zippo_lighter.png` to your inventory UI's image folder.

 ### 3. Script Installation
 1. **Place the Script**: